tatumio/tatum-php/docs/Api/VeChainApi.md

 <h4>5 credits per API call.</h4>

-<p>Get VeChain Account energy in VTHO.
-VTHO is used for paying for the transaction fee.</p>
+Get VeChain Account energy in VTHO.
+VTHO is used for paying for the transaction fee.

 ### Example